 JD Power Associates

 The 2013 Wrangler has an overall dependability rating of 2/5, whilst the 2013 Grand Cherokee has a dependability rating of 3/5.
-So, while the reliability of the Grand Cherokee is actually average.
+Some reports vary on their rating, but for the most part, both of these vehicles are pretty far down the list of reliable vehicles.

 Reliability rating source: USNEWS